Uneasy about the economy, some businesses hold off on hiring

 “Our clients are having trouble getting funding and therefore public relations and marketing are the first to get cut,” says Martin, owner of New York-based Media Maison.

-If Martin's firm has more work than her current staff can handle, she'll hire freelancers who work by the hour.
+If Martin’s firm has more work than her current staff can handle, she will hire freelancers who work by the hour.
 Hiring on a project-by-project basis removes the potential of having to lay anyone off.

+Small-business owners who are uneasy as they see signs of a weakening economy have cut back on hiring in recent months and found ways to get work done without adding employees.

 TruePublic’s last four hires were part-timers.
 CEO Kaben Clauson had planned on taking on full-time staffers, but partly because of the economy decided against the added risk.

-"My company is raising another $2 million and we're looking for investors," Kaben says.
-"Who's knows what happens with the economy going forward?"
+“My company is raising another $2 million and we’re looking for investors,” Kaben said.
+“Who’s knows what happens with the economy going forward?”

 Before the recession, the philosophy at many companies was to hire in anticipation of higher revenue.
 Now, the approach is to put off hiring until rising revenue justifies taking on the added expense and risk.
 Many owners like Martin hire independent contractors, or freelancers, if there’s more work than their regular employees can handle.

-Owners have also adopted technology that helps them get their work done, so there is less pressure on their companies to hire, Spinelli says.
+Owners have also adopted technology that helps them get their work done, so there is less pressure on their companies to hire, Spinelli said.

-"You have a healthier small business community, a more nimble small business community and one that's more forward looking," Spinelli says.
+“You have a healthier small-business community, a more nimble small-business community and one that’s more forward looking,” Spinelli said.

 Henson is also concerned about the economy, and has contracted with another company to handle some of his sales work.